- Home

 Subsidized Annual Pass

 Residents of King, Pierce, and Snohomish counties, who are enrolled in one of six state benefit programs, can get a subsidized annual pass for trips on King County Metro, Everett Transit and Sound Transit services.
-Qualify, sign up and receive the subsidized annual pass at DSHS, Public Health and Catholic Community Services.
+Qualify and sign up on the King County Subsidized Annual Pass webpage or call 877-501-2233.

 ORCA Lift